arainfor/thermronstat/README.md

 User Inputs:
 Target Temperature

-Programatic Inputs:
+Programmatic Inputs:
 Time in current state
-Temperature rise / fall % of target while in current state Efficency as defined by difference in return and plenum
+Temperature rise / fall % of target while in current state Efficiency as defined by difference in return and plenum